-We recorded transaction losses of \$0.3 million during the three months ended March 31, 2013 and the three months ended March 31, 2012, due to our continued international presence in Europe and Latin America.
-Our foreign currency transactions are recorded primarily as a result of fluctuations in the exchange rate between the U.S. dollar and the British Pound, Euro, and the functional currencies of our Latin America entities.
+We recorded transaction losses of \$0.2 million and \$0.3 million during the three months ended March 31, 2014 and 2013, respectively, due to our continued international presence in Europe and Latin America.
+Our foreign currency transactions are recorded primarily as a result of fluctuations in the exchange rate between the U.S. dollar and the British Pound, euro, and the functional currencies of our Latin America entities.